“I wonder if she got home safely.”

 “I wonder what I should do now that I’ve been in a car accident.”

 Have you ever found yourself pondering these situations?
 If so, there’s an app for that – all of that.
-We’ve created this list of nine apps that can help you and your loved ones prevent emergencies and stay safe, even if you are simply walking to your car.
+We’ve created this list of nine apps to help you and your loved ones prevent emergencies and stay safe, even if you are walking to your car.
 Check them out and see if you feel any are right for you!

 Personal Safety Apps

 On-Watch On Campus – This personal safety app is specifically for college students.
 It allows students to alert both friends and authorities immediately in emergencies.
-The app provides several functions including the ability to call 911, friends, and campus police.
-It also provides a “Watch My Back” feature (a timed alert that must be disabled with passcode) and an “I’m Here” feature (which allows you to notify friends or family that you have arrived at your destination safely).
-You can call 911, call campus police, or use the “I’m Here” feature for free.
+The app provides several functions, including calling 911, friends, and campus police.
+It also provides a “Watch My Back” feature (a timed alert that must be disabled with a passcode) and an “I’m Here” feature (which allows you to notify friends or family that you have arrived at your destination safely).
+You can call 911 or campus police or use the “I’m Here” feature for free.
 Other combinations of features cost up to $4.99 per month.
 Available from Apple and Android.

 Watch Over Me – Watch Over Me allows you to program the app to keep track of you for a certain amount of time while you perform a task (like walking home, meeting someone, or attending an event).
-When you have completed your task safely, you tap a button on the screen to confirm your safety.
-You can also choose to tap a different button to extend the watch session.
-If you don’t confirm your safety by the time the counter hits zero, the app contacts your previously designated friends (via SMS, email, or even Facebook) with your GPS location.
+When you have completed your job safely, you tap a button on the screen to confirm your safety.
+You can tap a different button to extend the watch session.
+If you don’t verify your safety by the counter hits zero, the app contacts your previously designated friends (via SMS, email, or even Facebook) with your GPS location.
 Available for free from Apple and Android.

-StaySafe – This app includes similar alert and alarm features found in the apps described above with one very interesting addition – a two-pin verification system to disarm alarms and alerts to friends.
-You get one PIN that legitimately cancels alarms and alerts if you decide to use it.
-The second PIN is a “fake” number which you can use in case someone is threatening you and making you enter a PIN to cancel the alert.
+StaySafe – This app includes similar alert and alarm features found in the apps described above.
+One exciting addition is a two-pin verification system to disarm alarms and alerts to friends.
+You get one PIN that legitimately cancels alarms and alerts if you use it.
+The second PIN is a “fake” number that you can use in case someone threatens you and makes you enter a PIN to cancel the alert.
 The app will appear to turn off, but your emergency contacts will still receive a message.
 Available from Apple and Android for $6.99.

 Car Accident Apps

 Consumer Reports Magazine reviewed two apps that could help you if you are ever in a car accident: Help I Crashed My Car (for Android and iPhone) and Car Accident Report (for iPhone).
-Both apps allow you to pre-load emergency contact info, personal data, and vehicle information including make, model, and insurance information so it is ready when you need it.
-Both will allow you to easily contact 911 and can track your location using GPS.
+Both apps allow you to pre-load emergency contact info, personal data, and vehicle information, including make, model, and insurance information, so it is ready when needed.
+Both will allow you to contact 911 quickly and track your location using GPS.
 They also include complete checklists of what to do and in what order after a crash.
 Additionally, they feature an accident report screen you can fill out with details about other vehicles and drivers.
 Here are some defining features of each app.

 Car Accident Report – This app integrates with email to let you send photos of the accident scene, plus notes, diagrams, and recorded audio interviews.
 Available for free from Apple only.